-The median gross income among Realtors in 2019 was $49,700, up from $41,800 the previous year, according to the National Association of Realtors (NAR).
-Median income represents the middle of the scale: Half of Realtors made more and half made less.
+The median income for real estate agents and brokers was $48,770 annually in 2021, according to the U.S. Bureau of Labor Statistics.
+Median income represents the middle of the scale, meaning half of all Realtors made more and half made less.

-Though home sellers may feel fleeced having to pay Realtor fees up to 6 percent of their home’s sales price, Duffy argues Realtor fees are not high enough.
+Though home sellers may feel that Realtor fees are too high, Duffy actually argues they’re not high enough.
 After all, a lot goes into listing a home, such as:

 - Performing a comparative market analysis to establish a competitive price

-- Arranging for photo shoots, sometimes getting aerial shots via drone in high definition
+- Arranging for photo shoots, sometimes including aerial shots via drone

 - Writing descriptive listing copy to attract interest from other Realtors and potential buyers